benckx/chimp-utils/README.md

     }
 ```

-# Project structure:
+# Project structure

 * `chimp-utils-basics` does not have any dependency to jme3.
-If you split the game logic from the rendering, i.e. if you
+If you split your game logic from your rendering logic, i.e. if you
-split your game into a "game logic" module (with no dependency to jme3) and an "engine render" module; then this library can
+split your game into a "game logic" module (with no dependency to jme3) and a "engine render" module, then this library can
-be used in your game logic module without adding the dependency to jme3
+be used in your game logic module, without no requirement to link to any jme3 dependencies.
-* `chimp-utils-jme3` contains the API that depend on jme3
+* `chimp-utils-jme3` contains the APIs that depend on jme3